-Prior to beginning graduate school in nursing, I wanted to acquire adequate experience in my field; and I have now been working as a nurse full time for the past four-and-a-half years.
-My current position in ICU, since January of 2009, is my most challenging position to date; and it is here that I have acquired the fullest desire and determination to pursue nursing anesthesia at the graduate school level.
-I have now become highly skilled in related areas such as invasive monitoring, arterial lines, triple lumen and double lumen catheters, as well as Swan-Ganz catheters and intra aortic balloon pumps.
-I aspire to the role of becoming a CRNA because I crave both the responsibility and the autonomy.
-Most of all, I seek the profound joy that comes with having the privilege of making a most significant improvement in patients´ lives by easing and often alleviating their pain and discomfort.
-My compassion and engagement are my greatest professional strengths.
+Before beginning graduate school in nursing, I wanted to acquire adequate experience in my field; and I have now been working as a nurse full-time for the past four-and-a-half years.
+My current position in ICU, since January 2009, is my most challenging position; it is here that I have acquired the entire desire and determination to pursue nursing anesthesia at the graduate school level.
+I have become highly skilled in related areas such as invasive monitoring, arterial lines, triple lumen, double lumen catheters, Swan-Ganz catheters, and Intra-aortic balloon pumps.
+I aspire to the role of becoming a CRNA because I crave both responsibility and autonomy.
+Most of all, I seek the profound joy of having the privilege of making the most significant improvement in patients´ lives by easing and often alleviating their pain and discomfort.
+My compassion and engagement are my most important professional strengths.

-I feel strongly that I have what it takes to become a highly effective CRNA professional because I am a natural leader and a very highly motivated person who works well both under pressure and without supervision; and I always struggle daily to give everything that I can to my patients to provide them with the very highest quality of care possible.
-I am extremely dedicated to my career as a nurse and I seek the fulfillment and constant enhancement of my skills through lifelong learning.
-I am especially attracted to your program at XU because I am such a firm believer in the importance of hands on learning and I look forward to having the opportunity to learn in a state-of-the art setting through your collaboration with one of America.s finest institutions, the XXXX Hospital, with the only accredited nurse anesthesia program in XXXX County, where I hope to have the privilege of performing a clinical internship.
+I have what it takes to become a highly effective CRNA professional because I am a natural leader and a highly motivated person who works well under pressure and without supervision.
+I always struggle daily to give my patients everything I can to provide them with the highest quality of care possible.
+I am very dedicated to my career as a nurse and seek fulfillment and constant enhancement of my skills through lifelong learning.
+I am especially attracted to your program at XU because I am such a firm believer in the importance of hands-on learning.
+I look forward to learning in a state-of-the-art setting through your collaboration with one of America's finest institutions, the XXXX Hospital, with the only accredited nurse anesthesia program in XXXX County, where I hope to have the privilege of performing a clinical internship.

-My life was changed dramatically in an instant, when I heard my first Code Blue.
-I stood at the bedside and punched epinephirne then atropine: seeming chaos surrounding me, a patient in front of me with no pulse.
-As the bed rocked with each chest compression, my thoughts swirled into an organized dance, my heart pumping heavy and fast; the adrenaline pumping into my blood turned me into a critically important part of a life saving machine.
-Especially since that day, I have found new epiphanies of dignity and fulfillment through practicing the art—as well as the science--of saving lives.
-I am a compassionate woman who profoundly enjoys working in a fast paced environment, always remaining cool, focused, and flexible in a crisis situation.
+My life changed dramatically when I heard my first Code Blue.
+I stood at the bedside and punched epinephrine, then atropine: seeming chaos surrounded me, a patient in front of me with no pulse.
+As the bed rocked with each chest compression, my thoughts swirled into an organized dance, my heart pumping heavily and fast; the adrenaline pumping into my blood turned me into a critically important part of a life-saving machine.
+Since that day, I have found new epiphanies of dignity and fulfillment by practicing the art and science of saving lives.
+I am a compassionate woman who enjoys working in a fast-paced environment, always remaining calm, focused, and flexible in crises.

-My clinical experience began in the high risk family birthing center of XXXX Hospital and Medical Center, where I found myself seeking out difficult patient assignments and craving the excitement of caring for seriously ill, ante-partum, laboring, and postpartum patients.
-As part of the OB emergency response team, I worked side by side with CRNAs, helping with epidurals and cesarean sections.
+My clinical experience began in the high-risk family birthing center of XXXX Hospital and Medical Center.
+I found myself seeking out challenging patient assignments and craving the excitement of caring for seriously ill, antepartum, laboring, and postpartum patients.
+As part of the OB emergency response team, I worked with CRNAs, helping with epidurals and cesarean sections.
 This experience led me to seek and attain a transfer to the Surgical Intensive Care Unit, and my dedication to a career as a CRNA was fortified even further.
-Throughout my career as a nurse, I have craved and actively pursued learning experiences and found my true calling in life so far working as a trauma nurse.
-I feed on the rush of staying focused during emergencies and performing critical tasks.
-High acuity assignments have helped me to continually enhance my organization and assessment skills.
+Throughout my career as a nurse, I have craved and actively pursued learning experiences and found my true calling in life so far by working as a trauma nurse.
+I feed on the rush to stay focused during emergencies and perform critical tasks.
+High-acuity assignments have helped me continually enhance my organization and assessment skills.

-The only comparable joy that I have experienced which can compare to the ICU is my volunteer work in the community to which I have long been dedicated.
+The only comparable joy that I have experienced compared to the ICU is my volunteer work in the community to which I have long been dedicated.
 I thank you for considering my application to your program.